Ketamine-Medetomidine General Anesthesia Occurs With Alternation of Cortical Electrophysiological Activity Between High and Low Complex States: Results

-The first information we can infer from the Figures is the approximate time needed for the changes to take place.
+The first information we can infer from the Figures is the approximate time needed for the changes to occur.
 In the Permutation Entropy \hyperlink{FIGURE4}{$Figure \cdot 4$}, we verify that Sub-Figures 8 and 9 presented patterns characteristic of the alert condition, while Sub-Figures 28 and 29 already displayed very distinct patterns from those observed previously (\textit{see} \hyperlink{FIGURE4}{$Figure \cdot 4$}).
 Since the time interval among consecutive Sub-Figures is 2.0 seconds, it is possible to infer that the change in the state occurred within approximately 30 to 40 seconds (see \hyperlink{FIGURE4}{$Figure \cdot 4$}).
-Regarding the Fractal Dimension \hyperlink{FIGURE9}{$Figure \cdot 9$}, we verified that Sub-Figures 26 and 27 presented patterns characteristic of the alert condition, while Sub-Figures 39 and 40 displayed considerably different from the previous ones (\textit{see} \hyperlink{FIGURE9}{$Figure \cdot 9$}).
-Considering that the time interval between each Sub-Figure and its subsequent is 2.5 seconds, we thereby estimate that the change between the patterns occurred within approximately 30 to 40 seconds (\textit{see} $Figure \cdot 9$).
+Regarding the Fractal Dimension \hyperlink{FIGURE9}{$Figure \cdot 9$}, we verified that Sub-Figures 26 and 27 presented patterns characteristic of the alert condition.
+In contrast, Sub-Figures 39 and 40 displayed considerably different results from the previous ones (\textit{see} \hyperlink{FIGURE9}{$Figure \cdot 9$}).
+Considering that the time interval between each Sub-Figure and its subsequent Sub-Figure is 2.5 seconds, we estimate that the change between the patterns occurred within approximately 30 to 40 seconds (\textit{see} $Figure \cdot 9$).
 We thus arrive at the same conclusion from both figures.